HallaSurvivor/Blog/_posts/2025-06-04-an-empty-product-of-nonempty-sets.md

 we must have some family of nonempty sets whose product is, somehow, empty!
-Now that I'm older and I've spent *much* more time thinking about these things, this is less surprising to me, but reading that question reminded me how badly I wanted a concrete example, and so I'll share one here!
+Now that I'm older and I've spent *much* more time thinking about these things, this is less surprising to me, but reading that question reminded me how badly I once wanted a concrete example, and so I'll share one here!

 This should be a pretty quick post, since I'll basically just be fleshing out my answer to that mse question.
 But I think it'll also be nice to have